FPGAwars/apio/COMMANDS.md

   Work with FPGAs with ease.

-  Apio is a user friendly command-line suite that supports all the aspect of FPGA firmware developement from linting, building and simulating to unit testing, to progreamming the FPGA board.
+  Apio is an easy to use and open-source command-line suite designed to streamline FPGA programming.
+It supports a wide range of tasks, including linting, building, simulation, unit testing, and programming FPGA boards.

-  Apio commands are typically invoked in the root directory of the FPGA project where the project configuration file apio.ini and the project source files are stored.
-For help on specific commands use the -h flag (e.g. 'apio build -h').
+  An Apio project consists of a directory containing a configuration file named 'apio.ini', along with FPGA source files, testbenches, and pin definition files.

+  Apio commands are intuitive and perform their intended functionalities right out of the box.
+For example, the command apio upload automatically compiles the design in the current directory and uploads it to the FPGA board.

+  For detailed information about any Apio command, append the -h flag to view its help text.
+For instance:

+  apio build -h
+  apio drivers ftdi install -h

-  For more information on the apio project see https://github.com/FPGAwars/apio/wiki/Apio
+  For more information about the Apio project, visit the official Apio Wiki https://github.com/FPGAwars/apio/wiki/Apio

 Options: